layershift/enscale-docs/pages/05.access/02.generate-ssh-key/docs.10.md

 Select these parameters:

-* Enscale requires an SSH-2 RSA (recommended) or SSH-2 DSA key
+* Enscale requires an SSH-2 RSA
 * The number of bits can be either **2048** or **4096** (recommended).
 This defines the strength of the key and its resistance to brute-force attacks.

 ##### Step 3